 What exactly is a Target-Date Fund?
 Well, you’ve probably seen one in your 401(k) if you have one.
 Typically, it’s the fund that has a date attached to it, like 2040 or 2050.
 The idea behind a Target-Date Fund is the fund company, XYZ Fund Company, grabs a group of their investments, a group of their mutual funds typically, and wraps them in a pretty wrapper.
-The fund company manages that set of investments for you, re-balancing them yearly, helping you “glide to” or “glide through” retirement with the return on investments you need.
+The fund company manages that set of investments for you, often re-balancing them yearly or more frequent, helping you “glide to” or “glide through” retirement with the return on investments you need.
 Yet, the closer you get to that target date of 2040 or 2050, the more conservative the Target-Date Fund becomes in nature.

 Many people select these types of investments because they’re easy.
 The Fund Company picks stocks and bonds for you, manages the fund, and re-balances it yearly.

 But in this client’s case, it was a one million dollar mistake.